lazyhamster/Observer/README.md

 ## System requirements ##

-* MS Visual C++ 2013 Redistributable Package
+* MS Visual C++ 2017 Redistributable Package
 * MS Windows Installer 4 or higher (for .msi files support)
-* MS .NET Framework 3.5 (for virtual disks support)
+* MS .NET Framework 4 (for virtual disks support)

 ## How to build from source ##

-Project is developed under MS Visual Studio 2013.
+Project is developed under MS Visual Studio 2017.

+Observer modules depend on several libraries that are not supplied with sources.
+The easiest way to use these libraries is with [vcpkg](https://github.com/Microsoft/vcpkg) tool.
+Deploy vcpkg and run:

+* vcpkg install zlib:x86-windows zlib:x64-windows
+* vcpkg install bzip2:x86-windows bzip2:x64-windows
+* vcpkg install glib:x86-windows glib:x64-windows

 Additional requirements: